 This is called a radical prostatectomy.
 Although this is rarely used to treat locally advanced prostate cancer, in certain cases, your doctor may discuss surgery to remove your prostate, seminal vesicles and lymph nodes in your pelvis.
-A radical prostatectomy is usually done as a laparoscopic procedure (keyhole surgery) or a robotically assisted laparoscopic procedure or less commonly now by open operation.
+A radical prostatectomy is usually done as a robotically assisted laparoscopic procedure or a laparoscopic procedure (keyhole surgery) or less commonly now by open operation.

-More information about radical prostatectomy can be found earlier in this booklet on page 45.
+More information about radical prostatectomy can be found earlier in this booklet on page 51.
 Other booklets that you may find useful include:

-Spotlight on Surgery for prostate cancer: Minimal access radical prostatectomy
+• Spotlight on Surgery for prostate cancer: Minimal access radical prostatectomy